tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 #### 4. Using your app

-Once your app is created, you will see it listed on your Apps page.
+Once your app is created, you will see it listed on your Projects page.

 An app's Overview page gives you an important value: your app's unique **Client ID**.
 This value is used by Tina Cloud to connect to your site's repository.
 You will need to use this as an environment variable when setting up your site to use Tina.